bertreb/pimatic-sounds/README.md

 On a GoogleDevice you can ask a question ('play ask ...').
 The answer is being played via the GoogleDevice.

+## Attributes
+The following 3 attributes are created:
+- status: the device status like playing, paused, etc
+- info: informatie about the currently playing/paused media
+- volume: the currently active volume level (0-100)

 ### Credits
 This plugin is build from several existing pieces of software.
 Sometimes the ideas and sometimes the real pieces of code.
 To mention are:
 - castv2-client from thibauts